E-cigarettes and vapor products

 - Some liquid nicotine juices or cartridges claim to have no nicotine.
 However, product testing has revealed that the information and ingredients listed on the packaging of e-cigarettes can be misleading or incorrect.23

-Prohibits the sale of e-cigarettes to minors under 18 years of age.
+Prohibits the sale of e-cigarettes to people under 21 years of age.

 - Vaping or use of e-cigarettes in public places and places of employment is prohibited, just like smoking.